file

 read_file(Filename) -> {ok, Binary} | {error, Reason}

-data object that contains the contents of Filename
+data object that contains the contents of Filename, or

 Typical error reasons: